 As the first of the original 13 U.S. colonies to ratify the constitution, Delaware is often referred to as “The First State.”
 You might say that Delaware is the leader of the pack, and it’s just as true in business as it is in politics and history.
-In fact, more than 50 percent of all incorporated businesses in the U.S. call Delaware their home.
-With a population just shy of 1 million, there are more businesses than people in the state!
+In fact, 1.6 million businesses in the U.S. call Delaware their home.
+With a population of about 1 million, there are more businesses than people in the state!

 Why Do Businesses Incorporate in Delaware?